Skip to content

 clk.APB1CLKDivider = RCC_HCLK_DIV2; // APB1 = 64MHz / 2 = 32MHz

-Great, now we know that GPIO is mounted on the APB2 bus, and the APB2 clock is 64MHz.
-So what exactly are we "turning on" when we "enable the GPIO clock"?
+Great, we now know that the GPIO is attached to the APB2 bus, and the APB2 clock runs at 64MHz.
+So, what exactly are we turning on when we "enable the GPIO clock"?
 The answer is in the next section.

-In the clock tree analysis above, we reached a key conclusion: GPIO is mounted on the APB2 bus.
-This means that the clock enable switch for GPIO ports must reside in the APB2-related RCC registers.
+In our previous analysis of the clock tree, we reached a key conclusion: the GPIO is attached to the APB2 bus.
+This means that the clock enable switch for the GPIO port must be located within the RCC registers associated with APB2.
 The HAL library encapsulates a series of macros for us to operate these switches, and their naming convention is very consistent:

 __HAL_RCC_GPIOA_CLK_ENABLE(); // 使能GPIOA的时钟